gidiLuke/simple-amt-ticket-system/README.md

    python -c "import os; from pathlib import Path; username = os.environ['PA_USERNAME']; wsgi_path = Path(os.environ['PA_WSGI_FILE']); template = Path(f'/home/{username}/simple-amt-ticket-system/backend/deploy/pythonanywhere_wsgi.py'); wsgi_path.write_text(template.read_text().replace('<your-username>', username)); print(f'Updated {wsgi_path}')"
    ```

   This block derives `PA_USERNAME` automatically from your home directory, so on PythonAnywhere it resolves from `/home/<username>`.
+It sets `PA_WSGI_FILE` explicitly to the standard EU PythonAnywhere WSGI path on every run, which avoids stale shell values from previous attempts.
+If your WSGI file lives somewhere else, replace that one line before running the block.
 It is safe to rerun: it updates an existing clone, reuses an existing virtualenv, reinstalls requirements, and rewrites the WSGI file.

 6. In the PythonAnywhere Web tab, open the generated WSGI file and make sure it contains your username in the paths.
 7. Click `Reload` for the web app.